 That said, we can guide you on your search.
 Below are our recommendations for gaming mice, built on years of experience first and foremost as gamers, and second as writers here at PCWorld.

-Updated 5/29/19 to add our review of the Logitech G502 Lightspeed, the long-awaited wireless version of our favorite gaming mouse (hint: It surpasses our expectations).
+Updated 8/16/19 to add our review of the Swiftpoint Z, which reimagines mouse design in intriguing ways, but also lists at $230.
+Is it worth it?
 Scroll to the bottom this article to see all of our gaming mouse reviews.

 Best general-purpose gaming mouse